protectedvoid21/Mineswepr/README.md

 # Mineswepr
 Game is free to play for anyone.
-Playable version can be found here : https://thomshotgun.itch.io/mineswepr
+Playable version can be found here : <br>
+https://thomshotgun.itch.io/mineswepr